-Any person may report alleged misconduct involving acts of sexual misconduct, relationship or interpersonal violence to the Office for Institutional Equity and Diversity (OIED) (919-515-3148, or online at http://oied.ncsu.edu/titleix/), Employee Relations in Human Resources, the Office of Student Conduct, or Campus Police.
-Reports will be referred to OIED for investigation and response, which may involve the Office of Student Conduct or Human Resources.
+Any person may report alleged misconduct involving acts of sexual misconduct or interpersonal violence to the Equal Opportunity and Equity unit (EOE) of the Office for Institutional Equity and Diversity (OIED) via phone at 919-513-0574) or online at go.ncsu.edu/reportconcern, Employee Relations in Human Resources, the Office of Student Conduct, or Campus Police.
+Reports will be referred to EOE for investigation and response, which may involve the Office of Student Conduct or Human Resources.